 Research infrastructure can either be located in one location or distributed - which means that different countries have complementary sub-infrastructures (called nodes) in a common infrastructure.
 In the first case, the infrastructure's investment and operating costs are usually relatively high - which is why several countries join forces to finance the infrastructure.
-Distributed research infrastructure, as defined by ESFRI, is organised as a separate legal entity owned and controlled by the participating countries jointly and with nodes in national ownership.
-The nodes undertake to make parts of their capacity available to users in the other participating countries.
+In the first case, the infrastructure, is defined by ESFRI, is organised as a separate legal entity owned and controlled by the participating countries pinitly and with nodes in national ownership.
+The nodes undertake for make parts of their capacity available to users in the other participating countries.
 It is important that the national nodes establish a long-term business model that covers operating costs.
 As a rule, investment and operating costs for the common legal entity will be covered by a membership fee from the participating countries.
 The vast majority of research infrastructures on the ESFRI Roadmap are distributed.